• Skip to primary navigation

 There is no official legislation stating Spanish as the official language!
 Here are some of the widely spoken languages and how many speakers there are:

-Of course, you can learn Spanish in Mexico too, and get by with very little Spanish, even but where would be the fun in that???
+Of course, you can learn Spanish in Mexico just like I did, or even get by with very little Spanish, but where would be the fun in that???

 Mexico has never been part of Central America.
 Simple!